Hong Kong does not have a consolidated or group taxation regime.

-- The Hong Kong ultimate parent entity of a multinational enterprise group with annual consolidated group revenues of 750 million euros (EUR) (i.e. about HKD 6.8 billion) or above (i.e. a reportable group) will be required to file a CbC return in Hong Kong.
+- The Hong Kong ultimate parent entity of a multinational enterprise group with annual consolidated group revenues of 750 million euros (EUR) (i.e. about HKD 6.8 billion) or above (i.e. a reportable group) will be required to file a CbC report in Hong Kong.

-- A Hong Kong entity of a reportable group that is not the group’s ultimate parent entity will also be required to file a CbC return in Hong Kong if the ultimate parent entity is not required to file a CbC report in its own jurisdiction of tax residence or if Hong Kong is not able to obtain the CbC report from that jurisdiction.
+- A Hong Kong entity of a reportable group that is not the group’s ultimate parent entity will also be required to file a CbC report in Hong Kong if the ultimate parent entity is not required to file a CbC report in its own jurisdiction of tax residence or if Hong Kong is not able to obtain the CbC report from that jurisdiction.